Butterflyfish - Threadfin SML

 Suitable Tank Buddies

-Threadfin Butterflyfish can be housed with smaller non-aggressive fish such as Gobies, Dartfish and Fairy Wrasses.
-Semi aggressive fish such as Clownfish, Anthias and Dwarf Angelfish are also suitable.
+Threadfin Butterflyfish can be a house with smaller non-aggressive fish such as Gobies, Dartfish, and Fairy Wrasse.
+Semi-aggressive fish such as Clownfish, Anthias, and Dwarf Angels are also suitable.

-Monitor the tank if housing butterflyfish with large semi-aggressive, and aggressive fish such as Dottybacks, Damselfish, Tangs, Large Angelfish, and fish only Wrasses.
+Monitor the tank if housing butterflyfish with large semi-aggressive, and aggressive fish such as Dottybacks, Damselfish, Tangs, Large Angels, and fish only Wrasse.
 Also, be careful with slow swimmers and eaters such as Seahorses or Pipefish.

 Avoid housing Threadfin Butterflyfish with invertebrates and corals.
-Also avoid large aggressive predators such as Lionfish/Scorpionfish, Groupers and Sharks/Rays.
+Also avoid large aggressive predators such as Lions/Scorpions, Groupers, and Sharks/Rays.